Azure/MediaEntertainment/README.md

 <!-- To create a definitive content resource that facilitates the implementation of post-production processing technologies, workloads, and services on Microsoft Azure.-->

-In a world still reeling from the effects of a global pandemic, demand for visual media and other forms of entertainment continues to rise.
-Film studios, production companies, TV channels, and streaming services need to get their productions to their audiences within fixed timescales and shrinking budgets.

-Yet modern audiences expect more spectacular and realistic visual effects with each release.
+Visual entertainment on big or small screen is a Modern audiences for feature films and mini-series expect more spectacular and realistic visual effects with each release.
 In consequence, visual effects teams need more computing power with every passing year.
 Simultaneously, editors demand greater control over textures and color grading, while producers must minimize costs, while meeting demanding release timescales.

 With post-production processing accounting for up to 30% of a film's eventual budget, studios and production companies are increasingly turning away from on-premises computing power.
 Racks of servers in render farms represent a significant capital investment that smaller, independent production companies cannot afford;  even larger studios may not have the throughput to utilize those resources fully.

 Microsoft Azure Media and Entertainment (M&E) technologies provide scalable, cloud-based post-production processing (PPP) facilities that enable you to access the resources you need to deliver your M&E project on time and within budget.
 The M&E team created this repository with links to resources, code and implementation guidance that enables everyone involved in bringing a production to the screen to incorporate Microsoft Azure into PPP.

+## Purpose

+This repository provides customers, partners, and Microsoft architects with tools, resources, and scripts to deploy common Media and Entertainment solutions into a Microsoft Azure environment.
+These deployments can be either as greenfield or a brownfield deployment for Proof of Concepts or as the starting point to build a production solution.

+Look for regular content updates here as the main hub for Media and Entertainment assets for Microsoft and our partners.
+Content here will be kept current and new assets added here regularly to support common workflows and solutions.
+Microsoft and our partners [welcome your feedback](gitme@microsoft.com) if you have scenario that we have not covered.

 ## Audience